 To attend a live session, you must first select a timeslot and schedule a live session with your therapist.
 After selecting a time and session type, log in to your account at the scheduled time.
 If joining a video session, you can select "Join Video Room" and wait in the video room until your therapist joins.
 For phone and live chat sessions, log in at the scheduled time and your therapist will prompt you to join the session.

 • If you are seriously contemplating severely harming yourself or someone else.

-• If you share with your counselor that you are being abused or neglected, or know of another individual under 18 who is being abused or neglected.
+• If you share with your therapist that you are being abused or neglected, or know of another individual under 18 who is being abused or neglected.

-• If you share with your counselor that you know of an elderly person who is being abused or neglected.
+• If you share with your therapist that you know of an elderly person who is being abused or neglected.

-Please consult with your counselor about what kind of information and updates your parent(s) may get regarding your work with the counselor.
+Please consult with your therapist about what kind of information and updates your parent(s) may get regarding your work with the therapist.